Bay Boats versus Flats Boats

 fishing with a guy poling and a guy fishing.

-Ok, you saw
+OK, you saw

 and very well I might add also with more people